Bank of Canada interest rate decisions

 At 2.25 per cent, the policy rate is at the lower end of what the bank considers to be its “neutral range” – a level of interest rates that neither stimulates nor restrains the economy.

 The bank has indicated that it expects to remain on hold for some time, but isn’t ruling out the possibility of future rate moves if warranted.
-Bay Street analysts and financial markets expect the bank to remain on hold through 2026.
+Interest rate swap markets, which capture market expectations for monetary policy, are now pricing between two and three quarter-point rate hikes by the central bank this year, starting in October, according to Bloomberg data.

 When is the Bank of Canada's next interest rate announcement?